ccnlab/pubweb/content/teaching/ccn.md

   93-96  A     83-86 B    73-76 C    63-66 D
   90-92  A-    80-82 B-   70-72 C-   60-62 D-
 ```

-Note that the University does not give out A+ grades, but I record these internally, e.g., for use in a recommendation letter.

 # Simulation Pragmatics